mustakshif/Asri/README_en_US.md

 ## Changelog

 ### v1.0.2
-- Adjusted the height of breadcrumbs, side panel title bar under fullscreen.
+- Adjusted the height of breadcrumbs, side panel title bar under fullscreen view.
 - Fixed an issue where JavaScript was not effective in certain situations.
 - Added feedback & suggestions section to README.